lucasbrambrink/validate.js/README.md

 available that require loads of customizations to the way you want.

 Based on intuitive UI: validations fire when appropriate.
-Validating too early (before the user has finished typing) is insulting;
+Validating too early (before the user has finished typing) is offensive;
-validating too late (when they are ready to submit) can be a jarring 'hidden surprise'.
+validating too late (on submit) can annoyingly reveal hidden surprises.
 Propagating the change from invalid to valid immediately provides a nicer user experience.

+It can be loaded asynchronously without a hitch.

-# Implementation
+## Implementation
 Simply enumerate validation types in the element's "validate" data attribute.
 They are processed in order.